Revised February 2018

 - Parking in a designated handicapped area without permit

-Vehicles are restricted to parking in the area designated on the decal.
-A special 30-minute pass may be obtained at the Gatehouse for parking in student spaces on the main campus for the purpose of loading or unloading a vehicle.
+Vehicles are restricted to parking spaces in the area designated on the decal.
+A special thirty (30) minute pass may be obtained at the Campus Safety office in Nichols House for parking in any student/faculty/staff spaces in other lots on campus for the purpose of loading or unloading a vehicle.

-Students vehicles left on campus during winter or spring break must be parked in the South Lot.
-Any vehicle that is left on campus during winter or spring break may be towed to the South lot at the owner’s expense.
-Student vehicles should not be left on campus during summer recess and are subject to being towed off campus.
+Student vehicles left on campus during winter or spring break must be parked in the North Lot.
+Any vehicle that is left on campus during winter or spring break may be towed to the North lot at the owner’s expense.
+Student vehicles shall not be left on campus during summer recess and are subject to being towed off campus.

-All visitors should obtain a one-day temporary pass from the Gatehouse.
+All visitors should obtain a one-day temporary pass from the Campus Safety office in Nichols House.

 V. Motorcycles and mopeds